Elliott Erwitt: Photography career

 Erwitt served as a photographer's assistant in the 1950s in the United States Army while stationed in France and Germany.
 After moving to New York in 1948, he met the photographers Edward Steichen, Robert Capa and Roy Stryker.
 Stryker, the former Director of the Farm Security Administration's photography department, hired Erwitt to work on a photography project for the Standard Oil Company.
 He then began a freelance photographer career and produced work for Collier's, Look, Life and Holiday.
 Erwitt was invited to become a member of Magnum Photos by the founder Robert Capa in 1953.

 Again and again he has also documented socio-political events in his photographs, such as Richard Nixon's visit to the Soviet Union in 1959, the funeral service for John F. Kennedy in 1963 or the inauguration of Barack Obama in 2009.

-One of the subjects Erwitt has frequently photographed in his career is dogs: they have been the subject of five of his books, Son of Bitch (1974), To the Dogs (1992), Dog Dogs (1998), Woof (2005), and Elliott Erwitt's Dogs (2008).
+One of the subjects Erwitt has frequently photographed in his career is dogs.
+They have been the subject of five of his books, Son of Bitch (1974), To the Dogs (1992), Dog Dogs (1998), Woof (2005), and Elliott Erwitt's Dogs (2008).

 Erwitt created an alter ego, the beret-wearing and pretentious "André S. Solidor" (which abbreviates to "ass"), "a contemporary artist, from one of the French colonies in the Caribbean, I forget which one" to "satirise the kooky excesses of contemporary photography."
 His work was published in a book, The Art of André S. Solidor (2009), and exhibited in 2011 at the Paul Smith Gallery in London.

-Erwitt was awarded the Royal Photographic Society's Centenary Medal in 2002 in recognition of a sustained, significant contribution to the art of photography, a Royal Photographic Society Honorary Fellowship in 1994 and the International Center for Photography's Infinity Award, Lifetime Achievement category, in 2011.
+Erwitt was awarded the Royal Photographic Society's Centenary Medal in 2002, a Royal Photographic Society Honorary Fellowship in 1994, and the International Center for Photography's Infinity Award, Lifetime Achievement category, in 2011.